 Breathe Easier with Cellular Therapy for Lung Disease

 The Lung Institute serves the entire nation as an innovative leader of regenerative medicine dedicated to providing cellular therapy for lung diseases such as COPD, pulmonary fibrosis, chronic bronchitis, emphysema and interstitial lung disease.
 Through designated practice, our physicians have gained worldwide recognition for the successful application of revolutionary, minimally invasive cellular therapy for lung disease.
 With over a century of combined medical experience, our doctors have established a patient experience designed with the highest concern for patient safety and quality of care.
 At our world-class facilities, we use cellular therapys utilizing autologous cells to promote the healing of damaged tissue.
 Our outpatient stem cell transplant procedures are improving patients’ quality of life and helping them breathe easier.

 The Lung Institute has four locations across the United States, making a visit relatively convenient no matter where you live in the continental U.S..
 We have clinics in Tampa, Nashville, Scottsdale, and our newest location in Pittsburgh that opened for treatments this July.

 Regardless of where you live, if you have a debilitating lung disease, it is important to be aware of the quality of the air you breathe.
 You can stay on top of local air quality at AirNow.gov.
 Being aware of the quality of the air will help you better manage and prevent symptoms and flare-ups.
-Many lung disease sufferers have seen an improved quality of life after receiving stem cell therapy from the Lung Institute.
-If you or a loved one suffers from lung disease, contact one of our patient coordinators today at (800) 729-3065 to see if you are a candidate for stem cell therapy.
+Many lung disease sufferers have seen an improved quality of life after receiving cellular therapy from the Lung Institute.
+If you or a loved one suffers from lung disease, contact one of our patient coordinators today at (800) 729-3065 to see if you are a candidate for cellular therapy.